 - Lincoln Bloomfield Jr, Former Assistant Secretary of State, USA

-- Gerardo Giovagnoli, Prominent Member of the Council of Europe, San Marino
+- Gerardo Giovagnoli, Member of the Council of Europe, San Marino

-- Paulo Casaca, former European & Portuguese lawmaker, director of ARCHumankind
+- Paulo Casaca, former parliamentarian, director of ARCHumankind, Portugal

 - Fadi Abi Allam, President of the Green Party of Lebanon